JadenFurtado/bigDataAnalytics/Assignment1/readme.md

     Hadoop MapReduce to process data in a distributed fashion Zookeeper to ensure synchronization across a cluster

-This article lets you understand the various Hadoop components that make the Hadoop architecture.
-Hadoop HDFS

 ![image](https://user-images.githubusercontent.com/52862591/180370600-a654ce1f-b435-4880-a05a-edd1e0316643.png)

 The Hadoop Distributed File System (HDFS) is Hadoop’s storage layer.
 Housed on multiple servers, data is divided into blocks based on file size.
 These blocks are then randomly distributed and stored across slave machines.